emmercm/www/src/blog/what-is-a-docker-digest.md

 - `TAG` being the specific version of the image, containing: lowercase and uppercase letters, digits, underscores, periods, and hyphens
 - `DIGEST` being a hash of a specific manifest, regardless of any tags

+_Only images that use a [manifest v2 schema 2](https://docs.docker.com/registry/spec/manifest-v2-2/) format (released in v1.10.0, 2016) (v2 schema 1 [deprecated](https://docs.docker.com/engine/deprecated/#pushing-and-pulling-with-image-manifest-v2-schema-1) in v19.03.0, 2019) [have a content-addressable digest](https://docs.docker.com/engine/reference/commandline/images/#list-image-digests)._

 Examples of valid image identifiers:

 - `node`
-- `node@sha256:94a00394bc5a8ef503fb59db0a7d0ae9e1119866e8aee8ba40cd864cea69ea1a`
+- `node@sha256:94a00394bc5a8ef503fb59db0a7d0ae9e1119866e8aee8ba40cd864cea69ea1a` (you don't need a tag with a digest)
 - `node:latest`
 - `node:stretch`
 - `node:14`
 - `node:14.7`
 - `node:14.7.0`
-- `node:14.7.0@sha256:94a00394bc5a8ef503fb59db0a7d0ae9e1119866e8aee8ba40cd864cea69ea1a`
+- `node:14.7.0@sha256:94a00394bc5a8ef503fb59db0a7d0ae9e1119866e8aee8ba40cd864cea69ea1a` (you can still specify a tag with a digest for readability, but it's ignored)

 ## Mutable image tags

-Docker image tags are mutable by design, that's how tags such as `node:latest` and `golang:alpine` are able to stay updated.
-This could be confusing where someone might expect `node:14` to change over time, but might expect something tagged very specifically such as `14.7.0-alpine3.11` to not change.
+Docker image tags are mutable by design, meaning they can be changed or _mutated_ over time, that's how tags such as `node:latest` and `golang:alpine` are able to stay updated.
+This could be confusing where someone might expect a loose version such as `node:14` to change over time, but might expect a much more specific version such as `14.7.0-alpine3.11` to not change.

 The Renovate blog has a [good article](https://renovate.whitesourcesoftware.com/blog/overcoming-dockers-mutable-image-tags/) about how [yarn](https://yarnpkg.com/) was broken in the official Node.js Docker images when existing tags were re-published.
+Just because an image tag might look like a semver that doesn't make it immutable.

 ## Immutable digests